vnallam09/datafun-04-notebooks/README.md

 - The requirements.txt file lists the packages used in the project.
 - You may not use all them and may want to add others.
 Modify this list as you like.

-🚀 Rocket Tip: When employers ask for years of experience with a language, it's not the syntax - that's learned in a few days.
+When employers ask for years of experience with a language, it's not the syntax - that's learned in a few days.
 It's the experience with the tools, libraries, and frameworks that takes time.

 -----